This document introduces the concepts that you need to understand how to configure an external HTTP(S) load balancer.

 Traffic distribution

 When you add a backend instance group or NEG to a backend service, you specify a balancing mode, which defines a method measuring backend load and a target capacity.
-External HTTP(S) load balancers support two balancing modes:
+External Application Load Balancers support two balancing modes:

 RATE